Staff, board,

 [email protected]

-Recruited in the winter of 2021, Ms. Hodge has spent the past four years working for various non-profit projects in the Baltimore City area providing technical assistance and operations support.
+Recruited in the winter of 2021, Lynette has spent almost a decade working for various non-profit projects in the Baltimore City area providing technical assistance and operations support.
 Her experience in operations work stateside and marketing work in central Europe provides a different perspective to the work of Baltimore Green Space.
-Ms. Hodge graduated from Notre Dame of Maryland University with a Bachelor's in Integrated Marketing and Communications, minor in Business.
+Lynette graduated from Notre Dame of Maryland University with a Bachelor's in Integrated Marketing and Communications, minor in Business.

 Lynette is a dynamic and flexible asset to the team.
 Born in Detroit, with having lived in Hungary and Brazil, she is happy to call Baltimore home.
-She enjoys long walks, reading mystery and action novels, travel, and spending time with her cat, Hampton.
+She enjoys long walks, reading mystery and action novels, travel, and spending time with her cat, Hampton, and dog, Bodie.

 Preservation Manager